MILES: 15 CUMULATIVE MILES: 151

 - Breakfast – A croissant, maybe some yogurt, tea, juice…

-I found that my breakfast & lunch were not filling me up and I was lacking energy late in the afternoon.
+I found that my breakfasts & lunches were not filling me up (plus too many carbs??) and I was lacking energy late in the afternoon.
 So here is what I’m eating now:

-- Breakfast – Severval handfuls of nuts (after about 1 hour of hiking)
+- Breakfast – Several handfuls of nuts (after about 1 hour of hiking)

-- Lunch – Salami, cheese and an apple (see pic below)
+- Lunch – Salami, cheese and an apple/orange (see pic below)

 - Dinner – The pilgrims meal